srf-bat-pas/okd-poc/README.md

 - allowed uid range starts from 1000710000, we are using almost always 1000 which is forbidden on okd
 - build-robot should be implemented, not quite sure if it can be done as in cargo
 - Global registry credentials, ideally password less access to registry.swisstxt.ch as in the other cargos
-- Argocd User-Login für Deployments in Github Action
+- Argocd User-Login for deployments in Github Action
+- Cert-Manager installation from swisstxt
+- cert-manager and probably some other operators need an approval.
+Check how to do by kubectl
+- cert-manager default issuer setting not found
+- Route vs Ingress Kind